phpinternalsbook/PHP-Internals-Book/Book/php7/memory_management/zend_memory_manager.rst

 Zend Memory Manager
 ===================

-Zend Memory Manager, often abbreviated as ZendMM or ZMM, is a C layer that aims to provide abilities to allocate and release dynamic **request-bound** memory.
+Zend Memory Manager, often abbreviated as *ZendMM* or *ZMM*, is a C layer that aims to provide abilities to allocate and release dynamic **request-bound** memory.

 Note the "request-bound" in the above sentence.